-If you are uncomfortable with using the PostgreSQL interactive terminal from the command line, you may wish to install an alternative interface, such as pgAdmin (sudo apt-get install pgadmin3) or phpPgAdmin (sudo apt-get install phppgadmin).
+If you are uncomfortable with using the PostgreSQL interactive terminal from the command line, you may wish to install an alternative interface, such as pgAdmin (sudo apt-get install phppgadmin). gudo apt-get install phppgadmin).

 We suppose for the examples below that you want to create a database called catmaid and a database user called catmaid_user.
 Firstly, we need to reconfigure PostgreSQL to allow password-based authentication for that user to that database.
-To do that, edit the file /etc/postgresql/ll/main/pg_hba.conf and add this line as the first rule in that file:
+To do that, edit the file /etc/postgresq1/13/main/pg_hba.conf and add this line as the first rule in that file:

+'''

 local catmaid catmaid_user md5

+'''